What are Helicobacter pylori?

 - Lichen planus

-Several small studies have suggested that eradicating H. pylori has a positive outcome on certain skin diseases such as chronic urticaria, Behcet disease, lichen planus, atopic dermatitis, Sweet disease and systemic sclerosis.
+Several small studies have suggested that eradicating H. pylori has a positive outcome on certain skin diseases such as urticaria, Behçet disease, lichen planus, atopic dermatitis, Sweet syndrome, and systemic sclerosis.
 Conditions which may not benefit are psoriasis and rosacea.

 These studies are not randomised and involve small numbers of patients so no definitive conclusion can be drawn about the eradication of H. pylori in skin diseases at present.